What is Ticket Routing And How to Automate it

 However, there are also some challenges associated with this process to take into account when looking to improve it:

-4. Ticket escalation - Correct ticket escalation is a big challenge when it comes to ticket routing.
+4. Unclear escalation paths: Correct ticket escalation is a big challenge when it comes to ticket routing.
 Some tickets will always end up in the hands of a team that isn't prepared to handle them, so you still need to make sure that they have adequate training, information, and tools to escalate them successfully.

-5. Managing multiple tiers of support - Depending on the complexity of customer inquiries, you may have to route tickets to different support tiers.
-This can be challenging as it requires careful coordination between teams and agents.
+5. Managing multiple tiers of support: Depending on the complexity of customer inquiries, you may have to route tickets to different support tiers.
+As tickets move from frontline support to more specialized teams, routing needs clear boundaries and handoff rules.
+Without that, tickets can linger in transition, adding delays and creating confusion over ownership.

-How to automate ticket routing with InvGate Service Desk
+How to automate ticket routing with InvGate Service Management

 First thing first, you have to build the help desks that will attend to the different request types.
 You can create a different one for each team, support tier, and even location.
 In there, you can choose between the three assignment rules it offers you: